Q: What dates is the Three Peaks Challenge on?

 Our events take place throughout the year, and the exact date depends on the version

 you would like to take part in.
-Our Open Bus challenge runs on several dates throughout
+Our Open National Three Peaks Challenge runs on several dates throughout

-the year, and our premium Three Peaks Challenge is arranged on a date to suit you.
+the year, and our Private National Three Peaks Challenge can be arranged on a date to suit you.

 Q: How much does it cost?